metabase/metabase/docs/questions/query-builder/introduction.md

 ## Picking data

 The data section is where you select the data you want to work with.
-Here you'll pick a [model][model], a table from a database, or a saved question.
+Here you'll pick a [model](../../data-modeling/models.md), a table from a database, or a saved question.
 You can click on a table to select which columns you want to include in your results.

 ## Joining data